dis·ci·ple | \ di-ˈsī-pəl \ n. someone who follows the way and believes the truth of Jesus, and helps lead others to do the same

 Our deacons serve in a variety of ways.
 Many lead a Community Group, developing intentional devotional and missional rhythms in the lives of their group.
 Others serve on Sunday gatherings.
 And some do both.
 Whatever the capacity, we believe that leading others means serving them with love, endurance, and wisdom through the power of the Holy Spirit.

 Scripture uses words like “elder,” “pastor,” and “shepherd” to describe those in spiritual leadership over the church.
 Being an elder/pastor (we use those words interchangeably) is not about a title or a task or climbing an invisible church leadership ladder.
 It’s about shepherding the church.

 Our elders go through a two-year journey of study and discipleship.
 While this includes a long reading list, it’s not about how much knowledge can be attained, but rather the formation of character in our elders’ hearts and souls as well as their ability to care for the church well through a deep understanding of and commitment to scripture.

 If you are interested in becoming an elder of Mosaic, know this about our eldership development process: At the end of it, we want your relationship with God to be stronger than it has ever been.
 We want your understanding of Mosaic’s story and your role in it to be incredibly clear.
 And we will push you towards both those ends because we love you and because we love the church and want her to have the best shepherds we can give her.

 Here are a few prerequisites before applying:

-Let our Executive Pastor, Phil, know if you’re interested in entering our eldership development process.
+Let our Leadership Team know if you’re interested in entering our eldership development process.